7 Design Decisions That Transformed This Home by Bringing the Light In

 • How do people actually move, live, and rest here?

-Homes aren’t static spaces — they are lived-in environments shaped by rhythm, routine, and emotion.
+Homes are not static spaces — they are living environments shaped by rhythm, routine, and emotion.
 When design supports that flow, a home feels calm without trying to be.

 That philosophy guided every decision in this remodel.